htcondor/htcondor/docs/version-history/development-release-series-89.rst

 Bugs Fixed:

+-  *condor_status -af:r* now properly prints nested ClassAds.
+The handling of undefined attribute references has also been corrected, so that that they print ``undefined`` instead of the name of the undefined attribute.
+   :ticket:`6979`

 -  Argument names for all functions in the Python bindings (including class constructors and methods) have been normalized.
    We don't expect any compatibility problems with existing code.